 EQA designation is not required for institutions hosting international students (who do not require study permits) for six months or less.

-Standards that are above and beyond: Institutions carrying the EQA designation meet criteria beyond what’s required by legislation, regulatory bodies and accreditation processes.
+Standards that are above and beyond: Institutions carrying the EQA designation meet criteria beyond what’s required by legislation, regulatory bodies and designation processes.
 This means:

 - Students can be assured they will receive a minimum standard of educational quality